Cycling in Auckland: Interim Report, December 1980. Auckland Bicycle Planning Committee

 ‘Cycling’ is sport and recreation.
 ‘Riding a bicycle’ is everyday activity.
 No sweat.
 As easy as walking, but faster.

-Get involved via: Twitter, Facebook, Flickr, Vine or Instagram.
+Get involved via: Twitter, Facebook, Flickr.

 Inspiration and scientific analysis for this blog post come from the clever people at Freakonomics.
 See below for the links.